-For the 2021 Summer Session: Engineering students who are absent from class for any reason (e.g., COVID-19, other illness or injury) and require consideration for missed academic work should report their absence through the online absence declaration.
+Students who are absent from academic participation for any reason (e.g., COVID-19, cold, flu and other illness or injury, family situation) and require consideration for missed academic work should report their absence through the online absence declaration.
 The declaration is available in ACORN under the Profile and Settings menu.
-U of T Engineering students will also need to complete a term-work or final exam petition depending on the type of petition.

 Sometimes, things do not go as planned.
 A petition is your formal request for an exception to a Faculty or University rule, regulation or deadline.
 The University of Toronto acknowledges that students sometimes encounter unforeseen or uncontrollable circumstances that can severely interfere with their ability to fulfill their academic obligations.